bulletmark/edir/README.md

    directory `c` to `e`.

-   Note also, that both `edir` and `vidir` show the leading `./` on each entry so that any leading spaces are clearly seen, and can be edited.
+   Note also, that both `edir` and `vidir` show the leading `./` on each entry so that any leading spaces on the filename are clearly seen, and can be edited.

 3. `edir` adds the ability to copy files or directories one or more times when you duplicate a numbered line (after the original).